Ask F.H. Furr: I Think I Have an HVAC Freon Leak. What Should I Do?

 “I think I have an HVAC Freon leak…what should I do?”

-Question Submitted by: Amy L. Bristow, VA
+Question submitted by: Amy L. in Bristow, VA

 Freon Leak?
 What Are Your Options?

-Unfortunately, freon leaks can be a common issue, especially in HVAC systems that are builder grade, or older models.
-Depending on the leak it could take years for it to run out, or weeks.
+Unfortunately, Freon leaks can be a common issue, especially in HVAC systems that are builder-grade or older models.
+Depending on the leak, it could take years for it to run out, or weeks.
 Your options are simple:

-Here’s a tip, depending on where your HVAC system is located in the home, be sure to be careful where you hang pictures, shelving or other items that could put a nail in contact with a coil.
+Here’s a tip, depending on where your HVAC system is in the home: Be careful where you hang pictures, shelving, or other items that could put a nail in contact with a coil.
 Many homeowners have unknowingly caused their own coil leaks simply by hanging up a family photo.

 We’re always here for our customers.
 Diagnosing their problems and giving advice and options on how to realistically move forward is what we strive to do!

 Stay cool this summer, and schedule a 25-point maintenance inspection to avoid costly leaks and breakdowns.